 Plan your calendar for two months to a year in advance.
 You don’t need to be so tied to it that you are inflexible.
 Keep in mind you can always change it, if you need to address an issue that is timely and relevant.

-To further improve your efficiency each day, create message scripts that you can use to reply to inquires or reach out to potential prospects.
+To further improve your efficiency each day, create message templates that you can use to reply to inquires or reach out to potential prospects.

-These are not to sent without being personalized first!
+These are NOT to be sent out without being personalized first!

 You MUST add the appropriate details required to customize it to the person and situation.